cognitom/mornin/README.md

 > Check-in!
 Mornin'!

-`mornin` was made for a simple check-in system for our coworkers, and this is just a kind of data logger to Google Forms basically.
+`mornin` was made for a simple check-in system for our coworkers, and this is just a kind of data logger, and the data will be posted into Google Forms directly.

 Imagine that there's a card reader connected to a RasPi at the counter in your office.
 In the morning, you will come to the office and touch your card to the reader.
 That's it!